delphix/delphix-ibm-cloud-schematics/README.md

 ### Prerequisites
 - Must have access to Gen 2 VPC.
-- The given VPC must have at least one subnet IP address unassigned - the F5-BIGIP VSI will be assigned a IP Address from the user provided subnet as an input.
+- The given VPC must have at least one subnet IP address unassigned
 - Delphix software deployment requirements are detailed in [Delphix documentation](https://docs.delphix.com).

 #### Dependencies